Practical 5

 argument vector position 3: 5

-Try to understand what are the contents of the vector argv
+Try to understand what are the contents of the vector

-in the module sys
+argv in the module sys in the previous

 Make a new version of the Python program that decides whether two positive integer numbers are relatively prime with the following characteristics: